nasa/openmct/CONTRIBUTING.md

 1. Changes address original issue?
 2. Unit tests included and/or updated with changes?
 3. Command line build passes?
-4. Expect to pass code review?
-5. Changes have been smoke-tested?
+4. Changes have been smoke-tested?

 ### Reviewer Checklist